Keeping Your Child Safe in Sport 2025 – for professionals

 Helping parents bring out the best in their child

 We want sports parents to consider how they show support before, during and after sport.
-We’re asking parents to:
+We’ll be asking parents to:

 • watch a video to hear real children and parents discuss which parent actions matters most and why these actions can bring out their best